Sign up to avail 15 % off on your first order

 Pitch & Rhythm

-Pitch is relatively easy.
+The pitch is relatively easy.
 Rhythm is where it gets tricky, and music notes come into play and confuse you: the note lengths, rest lengths, and all those dotted things.

 Rhythm is what intimidates people.
-But to help you learn and get the hang of it faster, put a music sheet in front of you and play the music.
+But to help you learn and get the hang of it faster, put a music sheet in front of you and play it.
 It’s hands down the fastest way to learn what rhythm is.
 It’ll help you get the rhythm a lot faster.
-While reading the music, you’ll quickly understand how the music should sound by looking at how the notes are spaced out in the sheet.
+While reading the music, you’ll quickly understand how the music should sound by looking at how the notes are spaced in the sheet.

 Staff